-The District will execute a Continuing Disclosure Certificate in connection with the issuance of the Bonds in the form attached hereto as APPENDIX E. The District has covenanted therein, for the benefit of holders and beneficial owners of the Bonds to provide certain financial information and operating data relating to the District to the Municipal Securities Rulemaking Board (an "Annual Report") not later than nine months after the end of the District's fiscal year (which currently would be March 31), commencing March 31, 2023 with the report for the 2021-22 Fiscal Year, and to provide notices of the occurrence of certain enumerated events.
-Such notices will be filed by the District with the Municipal Securities Rulemaking Board (the "MSRB").
-The specific nature of the information to be contained in an Annual Report or the notices of enumerated events is set forth in "APPENDIX E - FORM OF CONTINUING DISCLOSURE CERTIFICATE."
-These covenants have been made in order to assist the Underwriter of the Bonds in complying with S.E.C.
+The District has covenanted for the benefit of holders and beneficial owners of the Bonds to provide certain financial information and operating data relating to the District by not later than nine (9) months following the end of the District's fiscal year (which currently would be by March 31 each year based upon the June 30 end of the District's fiscal year), commencing by March 31, 2023, with the report for the 2021-22 Fiscal Year (the "Annual Report"), and to provide notices of the occurrence of certain enumerated events.
+The Annual Report and any event notices will be filed by the District with the Municipal Securities Rulemaking Board (the "MSRB").
+The specific nature of the information to be contained in an Annual Report or other notices is set forth below under the caption "APPENDIX E - Form of Continuing Disclosure Certificate."
+These covenants have been made in order to assist the Underwriter in complying with S.E.C.
 Rule 15c2-12(b)(5) (the "Rule").